GNC-Alfa

 GNC-Alfa is a telecommunications network services operator in Armenia.
 The company owns a fiber-optic network passing along the Iran–Armenia gas pipeline.
 GNC-Alfa network is designed to provide wholesale transport network services to fixed and mobile operators and ISPs, as well as transit services via Armenia.

 In 2012, Rostelecom acquired 75% minus one share stake in GNC-ALFA via its wholly owned subsidiary, Teleset Networks.

-In November 2021 the news broke that 100% of “GNC-Alfa”, held by “Rostelecom” since 2019, has been listed for sale.
+In November 2021, news broke that 100% of “GNC-Alfa”, held by “Rostelecom” since 2019, had been listed for sale.
+It was rebranded into "OVIO" in 2024 after the decision was made by Rostelecom to take its subsidiary off sale.